29 August 2019

-In this competitive era, every business aims at providing the best product and service to its customers in no time.
-TIX aims at creating one platform where live entertainment can be affordable and more accessible.
+In this competitive era, every business aims to provide its customers with the best product and service in no time.
+TIX aims to create one platform where live entertainment can be affordable and more accessible.
 For this, the client was developing a B2C online booking application to be hosted on AWS cloud and had two prime requirements:

 - They were looking for AWS expertise that would provide solutions on AWS and help them implement the entire Continuous Integration and Continuous Deployment (CI/CD) with no manual intervention and auto rollbacks in the case of deployment failures with AWS services.

 - A highly scalable and reliable architecture for their application.

 - A CapEx-based solution instead of an OpEx for the application to change the application’s architecture later if needed.

 - They were looking for AWS experts that would help them provide solutions for shortening their development cycle with reduced deployments and auto rollbacks.